enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/UML/UML.md

 }
 ```

-## Clear Diamond (Aggregation)
+## 󱀝 Clear Diamond (Aggregation)

-- Represents a "has a" relationship.
+- Represents the "has a" relationship.
-- If diamond at A end, then A has an instance of B
+- If diamond 󱀝 at A end, then A has an instance of B
 - And A cannot create without B

 ```ts